amirazzam2000/FileSystemManagement/README.md

   ./shooter /info <path to file system>
 ```

-  - /find : checks if a file exists in the filesystem recursively and returns its size incase it exisits.
+  - /find : checks if a file exists in the filesystem recursively and returns its size incase it exists.

 ```
   ./shooter /find <path to file system> <filename>